 Updated October 26th, 2016 – In early October, Hurricane Matthew struck Haiti, severely impacting the lives of an estimated 1.4 million Haitians, including at 175,000 people who lost homes and more than 500 who lost their lives.
 The Category 4 storm made landfall near the city of Les Cayes, where buildOn’s Haiti office is located, leaving a path of devastation throughout the southwest region where much of our work is focused.

 Since 2001, buildOn has constructed 101 schools in Haiti, where more than 26,000 children, parents and grandparents learn each day.
 Additionally, buildOn brings groups of volunteers from across the globe to Haiti to work side-by-side with community members to break ground on these schools through the Trek program.

 In the time since the hurricane, we have confirmed that 100% of the buildOn Haiti staff are safe.
 No out-of-country school building groups were serving in Haiti at the time; however, sixty communities within our impact areas of Grand’Anse, Nippes and Sud were some of the hardest hit by Hurricane Matthew.
 Nearly all of the homes within these communities sustained damage and approximately 80% of the farms were destroyed.

 Fortunately, buildOn schools fared better with only a handful sustaining serious structural damage to their roofs. buildOn schools are often the most structurally sound buildings in the economically impoverished villages where we work, and most serve as de facto community centers.
-Thousands of people took shelter in buildOn schools during the storm, and today there are nearly 8,000 community members still living in buildOn schools as they struggle to survive and start rebuilding.
+Thousands of people took shelter in buildOn schools during the storm, and today there are thousands of community members still living in buildOn schools as they struggle to survive and start rebuilding.

 Posted October 19, 2016 in News by buildOn